Dune 2 confirmed for 2023 release

 Dune 2 is officially happening and it's coming October 20, 2023, Warner Bros. and Legendary have confirmed.

-Dune, which adapts the first book in the series and part of its sequel, premiered in theaters and on HBO Max just last week, but there's still more story to tell.
-The official Dune Twitter account shared the official Dune 2 logo along with the caption: "This is only the beginning."
+Dune: Part One adapts part of Frank Herbert's novel, which is split into three books.
+It premiered in theaters and on HBO Max just last week, but there's still more story to tell.
+Writer and director Denis Villeneuve had been optimistic about the sequel being greenlit, but it wasn't a sure thing until now.
+Today the official Dune Twitter account shared the Dune 2 logo along with the caption: "This is only the beginning," echoing a line from Zendaya's Chani at the end of Dune: Part One.

 "I just received news from Legendary that we are officially moving forward with Dune: Part Two," writer and director Denis Villeneuve said in a statement (via THR).
 "It was a dream of mine to adapt Frank Herbert’s Dune and I have the fans, the cast, and crew, Legendary and Warner Bros. to thank for supporting this dream.
 This is only the beginning."